Events

 trigger

-— the button initiating the toggle (e.g., «Read more» or «Hide»).
+— The button that initiates the toggle (e.g., «Read More» or «Hide»).

 element